Skip to content

 Having a bespoke alarm system professionally designed and installed for your property tends to cost between £500-£1,500 including equipment and installation.
 Ongoing monitoring fees are extra.

 • Wired vs wireless – Wired systems are generally more expensive, with professional installation for a 3 bedroom house typically £800-£1,200.
-Wireless systems avoid wiring costs and can be installed for £500-£800.
+Avoiding wiring costs, wireless systems can be installed for £500-£800.

 • Smart home integration – Adding smart capabilities like remote access via phone, control via voice assistant, CCTV etc can add £200-£800 to costs.